mengpl/trainning/README.md

-practice
+trainning
 ========

-some practice for socket and thread add log4cxx
+some trainning for basic C++ programming skills